pystruct/pystruct/README.md

 ## Installation
-This extension requires **ad3** version 2.2 (so for now, Feb 15th, 2018, you need to get it directly from https://github.com/andre-martins/AD3 )
+This extension requires **ad3** latest version (so for now, Feb 15th, 2018, you need to get it directly from https://github.com/andre-martins/AD3 )

 The support of hard-logic constraint requires you to choose as solver "ad3+".
 This is still ad3 code, but working on a binarized graph.